 Our Verona Road store hours are 9 a.m. to 9 p.m., Monday through Saturday and 10 a.m. to 6 p.m. on Sunday.
 Our donation center is open every day from 8:30 a.m. to 5 p.m.

 Work on the Beltline will continue until late fall.
 For more information about this project, click here.

 Store and Donation Center, in Sun Prairie!

 We've expanded!
-We've opened a store and donation center in Sun Praiire, at 2111 McCoy Road, in the Prairie Square shopping center. [map]
+We've opened a store and donation center in Sun Prairie, at 2111 McCoy Road, in the Prairie Square shopping center. [map]

 The donation center gladly accepts all permissible items except large furniture.
-Residents living within the city limits of Sun Prairie who have large pieces of furniture to donate may simply call 608-246-3150 to learn about Goodwill’s free home pickup service.
+Residents living within the city limits of Sun Prairie who have large pieces of furniture to donate may simply call 608-246-3150 to learn about our free home pickup service.
 Some restrictions may apply.
-The home pickup service is also available to residents living within the city limits of Madison, Fitchburg, or Middleton.
+The home pickup service is also available to residents living within the city limits of Middleton.

 Applications are still being accepted for positions available at this location.
 For more information, please click here.
-Applications are available at all Goodwill retail stores and donation centers and Goodwill’s corporate office on Madison’s east side (1302 Mendota St., map).
+Applications are available at each of our stores and donation centers and our corporate office on Madison’s east side (1302 Mendota St., map).
 Also, applications may be completed online.